-Can I receive a paper copy of the Annual Report and Accounts?
+Can I receive a paper copy or a large print, audio or Braille version of the Annual Report and Accounts or AGM communications?

 Yes.
-Please contact the Company's registrar, Equiniti.
-Their contact details are provided below.
+Please contact the Company's registrar, Equiniti, using the contact details for Equiniti on the contents page of this notice of AGM.